Kpokc/MS2_screens/README.md

 - Easy navigation that collapses on mobile displays and sticks on desktop.
 - Functional ADD / DELETE / UPDATE / LOGOUT forms.
 - Youtube API for video search.
+**Please NOTE!
+Due to company rules - floor staff is not allowed to listen to music or videos nor watching videos on their/company devices during the work (loading, unloading, picking, receiving, etc...).**

     1. After username and password are entered and the "Login" button is pressed - if data is correct, username and password are going to be assigned to session variables.
 This will allow the user to retrieve data from DB and manipulate.
     2. **"ADD"** button - User can add request to the website (all required fields must be filled).
     3. **"DELETE"** button - User can delete request by providing UID number.
 Example [ UID (125) ].
 Or by double-click on request.
 A request will pop up at the bottom of the "DELETE" form.
     4. **"UPDATE"** button - User can delete request by providing UID number.
 Example [ UID (125) ].
 All "UPDATE" form fields will show the current data of the request.
 If any data changed by a user, the side status note (Current) is going to change for (Changed).
 The request will pop up at the bottom of the "UPDATE" form.
     5. **"LOGOUT"** button - Logout / Cancel modal window pops up.
     6. **"YOUTUBE"** button - Toggles down (from top menu) section where user can search for any youtube video and play it.
-Website refreshes only request section, this allows to play any long video. (requested by the warehouse to listen to podcasts or music on the TV screen).
+Website refreshes in the background and only "Request section", this allows to play any video without interruption. (requested by the warehouse to listen podcasts or music on the TV screen).

 ### Future Features ###

-- Reload function each time data was manipulated within the database
+- Reload function which will reload main section for all users each time data added to DB.
-- Chat section where users can create chat rooms.
+- Chat section where users can create chat rooms, communicate, and leave messages.
 - Push notifications.

 ---